FiditeNemini/artcraft/_develop/docs/local_development/general_setup.md

 optimized "production" build.
 To build a fully optimized production release, run `cargo build --release --bin storyteller-web` .
 Note that this will take much longer.

-You may notice that this might not work on your machine.
-If not, we'll need to set up a few environment variables and secrets.
+You may notice that this might not work right off the bat.
+You may need to specify some environment variables and supply some development secrets.

+Secrets:

+- Global secrets (ask Brandon for these):
-Ask Brandon for the `.env-secrets` and place it in the root of the folder.
+  - Put `.env-secrets` in the root `storyteller-rust` directory.

+- Per app secrets (ask Brandon for these):
-Place `storteller-web.development-secrets.env` in `crates/service/web/storyteller-web/config`.
+  - Put `storteller-web.development-secrets.env` in `crates/service/web/storyteller-web/config`
+  - Put `inference-job.development-secrets.env` in `crates/service/job/inference_job/config`
+  - Put `donwload-job.development-secrets.env` in `crates/service/job/download_job/config`

-**DO NOT CHECK THESE TWO FILES INTO THE REPO!**
+**DO NOT CHECK THESE SECRET FILES INTO THE REPO!**

+Environment config:

 You may need to set local development paths for your environment.
-You can set these in `.env-secrets` too, and they won't be committed:
+You can set these in `.env-secrets` too, so that they won't be updated for other engineers.

 ```
+# this should be the directory containing all of the "storyteller" projects:
 STORYTELLER_ROOT = "/home/tensor/code/storyteller" # change this

+# The following are entirely optional, but if you want to fine tune where each project lives, you may do so:
-STORYTELLER_FRONTEND = "storyteller-frontend"
+STORYTELLER_FRONTEND = "/somewhere/else/storyteller-frontend"
 STORYTELLER_ML = "storyteller-ml"
-STORYTELLER_RUST = "storyteller-rust"
+STORYTELLER_RUST = "/Users/bt/Development/storyteller-rust"
 ```

-File with the following paths, copy this in
-The root path and the folders associated with the path.
-This will change the base paths for development.

-DO NOT CHECK THESE TWO FILES INTO THE REPO

-Ask Brandon for the .download-job.development-secrets.env and place it in crates/service/job/download_job/config

-Ask Brandon for the .inference-job.development-secrets.env and place it in crates/service/job/inference_job/config

 To download some ML models, run: